ArtemLuzhin/C-TALE-Normalization/README.md

 cool_file - Cool file with C-TALE HiC map.

 ROI_coordinates - Genomics coordinates in bp for Region of Interest in UCSC format.
-<chr> can be number or letter if you generate cool using hiclib, but should match the chromosome name in the cool_file.
+Chromosome name should match the chromosome name in the cool_file.
 For example, chr1:150,000-151,000;chr2:320000-420000 - if capturing multiple regions (not more than 1 per chromosome!), separate them with a semicolon.

 output_cool_file - name of new cool file that will be generated.